 While it’s far better to be honest with how many partners one has had, and most probably do in fact tell the truth, there are women out there who stretch the truth.

 Women who are virgins who are ashamed to be may lie to their partner, telling them that they have in fact had experienced when they hadn’t.
 Women who have slept with multiple partners may tell their current one that they only slept with, say, five other men instead of ten, in effort not to be slut-shamed.

 Then there are the women who truly do not know how many partners they have been with.
 In this case, it really isn’t a lie, but they may or may not be able to pinpoint a numerical range.

 4. “Your size is perfect: not too big or too small.”

 Most women know that men are quite sensitive when it comes to the size of their genitals, just as many women are with the size of their breasts and buttocks.
 When a man is told that his size is “perfect” or “huge,” he tends to get an ego boost right away.
-No man wants to hear that he is “small,” even though he has no control over it.
+Although the average penis size is shorter than you’d think, no man wants to hear that he is “small,” even though he has no control over it.